moondance-labs/tanssi/solo-chains/docs/bridge/etbereum-to-solo-chain.md

 ## Proving symbiotic validator selection to starlight (or any other Ethereum state)

 ### The relayers job to transmit symbiotic validators
-1. We assme there exists a contract that emits an event indicating the new validators, which is verifiable against the transaction receipt trie root in the block.
+1. We assume there exists a contract that emits an event indicating the new validators, which is verifiable against the transaction receipt trie root in the block.
 2. The relayer node checks the latest accepted finalized header in starlight
 3. It generates a merkle ancestry proof of the block where the event was emitted against the latest finalized state stored in starlight
 3. It generates a merkle proof of the event against the receipt log